openETCS/requirements/D2.7-Technical_Appendix/2014-05-13-Munich-Meeting/MeetingMinutes_140513.md

 ### Walk thru review comments (Nicolas)

 Nicolas presented the summary of the review comments collected in the [xls-file](https://github.com/openETCS/requirements/blob/master/D2.7-Technical_Appendix/2014-05-13-Munich-Meeting/OETCS_API_review_2014_05_12.xlsx).
-Having had the agreement on the new architecture we now can have a little bit more relaxed view on the review .
-Design choices can be accepted if they can be reolved with the new architecture with the generic API to be taken as working base.
-This API document is to be seen as a paper for the Alstom specific solution - only a guidance in openETCS.
+Design choices can be accepted if they can be rseolved with the new architecture with the generic API to be taken as working base.
+This API document is to be seen as a paper for the Alstom specific solution - it is a guidance in openETCS.
 Next steps with the comments are as follows:
 The “normal” review process will go on.
 First, the reviewer has to react on the “answered” comments.
-If needed, there will be a discussion between me and each reviewer until we are sure to understand each-other.
+If needed, there will be a discussion between the author and each reviewer until we are sure to understand each-other.
 When the analysis is finished,
 - either there is an agreement -> modify or not the document.
 - or there is no agreement: then we bring the point to higher level  of decision.